LassoSoft/LassoGuide/lasso_guide_source/operations/xml-documents.rst

 .. member:: xml_DOMImplementation->parseDocument(text::bytes)

-In contrast to the `xml` method, when creating or parsing an XML document the `xml_DOMImplementation` object returns the document node.
+In contrast to the `xml` method, when creating or parsing an XML document the :type:`xml_DOMImplementation` object returns the document node.
 This will be an object of type :type:`xml_document`.
 It's important to note that this is not the root element node.
 The root element node can be obtained through the `xml_document->documentElement` method.